openssl/technical-policies/policies/coding-style.md

     }
 ```

-Note that the closing brace is empty on a line of its own, EXCEPT in the
+Note that the closing brace is empty on a line of its own, __except__ in the
 cases where it is followed by a continuation of the same statement, such
 as a `while` in a do-statement or an `else` in an if-statement, like this: